 Covenants: What are they?

-When a land owner sells a piece of land he can require that the buyer and all future owners to be restricted in what they can or cannot do on the land sold including any redevelopment.
+When a land owner sells a piece of land he can require that the buyer, and all future owners of the land, be restricted in what they can or cannot do on the land sold and use it for, including any redevelopment.
 These are called covenants and they will be found on the majority of titles.
-With the increase in infill developments and sub-division of land creating smaller plots for houses or flats or town house developments and the ever increasing demand for building land, covenants are fast becoming more and more important both to the land owners and to those wishing to carry out re-development.
+With the increase in infill developments and sub-division of land creating smaller plots for houses, flats or townhouse developments, as well as the ever increasing demand for building land, covenants are fast becoming more and more important both to the land owners and to those wishing to carry out re-development.

-Covenants are very varied in their nature and, amongst other things, can restrict future development, control the appearance of future developments and control what activities are carried out on land.
+Covenants are very varied in their nature and, amongst other things, can restrict future development, control the appearance of future developments and restrict the activities that are carried out on land.

 Some covenants that appear on owners titles may be unenforceable or obsolete.

 There are many technical and legal issues dictating whether or not a covenant is still enforceable.
-The main ones are as follows:
+The most common including: